scientific-python/circleci-artifacts-redirector-action/README.md

 > not activate the action.
 For changes to take effect, changes might need to be
 > made to a branch *in a repo with the action enabled*.
 For example, you could
 > iterate directly in `master`, in a separate branch in your main repo, or
 > enable the action in a fork for testing purposes.
-Or it's possible some
-> preceding GitHub action step such as this could work:
->
->     - name: Checkout repo
->       uses: actions/checkout@master
->       with:
->         ref: ${{ github.ref }}

 ## Limitations